coy001/cse15l-lab-reports/lab-report-1-week-2.md

 ![image](https://user-images.githubusercontent.com/103301184/162618002-38ee6f4f-e5fd-4b86-9528-0271069424db.png)

 ### **2.Remote Connecting**
-I.Find your course specific account on https://sdacs.ucsd.edu/~icc/index.php , you can see an address like cs15lsp22zz@ieng6.ucsd.edu, but zz will be replaced by another two letters consistent with your course special account.
+I.Find your course specific account on [Educational Technology Services](https://sdacs.ucsd.edu/~icc/index.php) , you can see an address like cs15lsp22zz@ieng6.ucsd.edu, but zz will be replaced by another two letters consistent with your course special account.

 II.Open teriminal, use ssh command to access your account:ssh cs15lsp22zz@ieng6.ucsd.edu (zz will be replaced)